 Here’s a list of actions to help control water damage:

-- Place aluminum foil under furniture legs to prevent stains.
+• Place furniture blocks under furniture legs to prevent stains.

 Remember, taking these steps can significantly reduce overall damage.
 While professional assistance is always recommended, prompt mitigation measures allow you to control the situation initially.
-These actions help maintain the integrity of your home until expert help arrives.
+For expert help in managing water damage and restoring your home, call Lightspeed Restoration of Austin at 512-428-8309.
+Our experienced team is ready to assist you quickly and effectively.
+Prompt removal of water is essential to avoid structural damage.

 Initial Cleanup Steps